 Specifically Designed for School-Based SLP’s, School and District Administrators, serving Grades P-12

-- Learn evidence-based strategies to support reading, language, and written skills for students with significant language literacy disorders, dyslexia and language deficits
+- Learn evidence-based strategies to support reading comprehension, language, and written language skills for students with significant language literacy disorders, dyslexia and language deficits

-- Gain insight into accessible educational materials that will support your students across settings and situations for reading, vocabulary, and written language needs, in person or in your virtual therapy sessions
+- Gain insight into accessible educational materials that will support your students across settings and situations for reading comprehension, vocabulary, and written language needs

 Practical Ideas and Strategies